What Happens When You Become Mindfully Aware of Your Story?

 If you’d like to know more about improving your communication skills or gaining a greater awareness of your innate patterns of thought, feeling and behaviour, contact Nicole today, We’re based in QLD and can arrange face to face consultations on the Gold Coast or Sydney.
 Alternatively ask about our Skype sessions.

-Call today to arrange your complimentary introduction to World of Expression coaching session.
+Call today to arrange your complimentary introduction to a Mindful Strengths based Narrative coaching session.

 m: 0425 209 008 e: firstname.lastname@example.org